lucidrains/imagen-pytorch/README.md

 - [x] add <a href="https://github.com/lucidrains/x-transformers#dynamic-positional-bias">dynamic positional bias</a> for the best type of length extrapolation across video time
 - [ ] reread <a href="https://arxiv.org/abs/2205.15868">cogvideo</a> and figure out how frame rate conditioning could be used
 - [ ] attention bias to null key / values should be a learned scalar of head dimension
+- [ ] bring in attention expertise for self attention layers in unet3d
 - [ ] consider bringing in NUWA's 3d convolutional attention
 - [ ] frame dropouts during attention for achieving both regularizing effect as well as shortened training time
 - [ ] investigate frank wood's claims https://github.com/lucidrains/flexible-diffusion-modeling-videos-pytorch and either add the hierarchical sampling technique, or let people know about its deficiencies